 Started in 1985, the U.S. Collegiate Championships is the longest running of all the collegiate figure skating programs.
 Each summer, the event welcomes full-time college students from all over the country to participate.
 In 2022, the competition was expanded to offer an invitational for Excel Free Skate, Short Program, and Solo Dance.
 Skaters competing in the Junior and Senior combined events have the potential to win a one-time monetary scholarship based on placement.

 The competitors find a friendly atmosphere and make lots of new friends who share their love for figure skating.
 In addition, skaters get a chance to learn about U.S. Figure Skating activities, volunteer opportunities in figure skating, coaching, forming collegiate clubs on their campuses and even try their hand at trial judging.

 More information about the U.S. Collegiate Championships can be found here.

 Collegiate Synchronized Skating

 A collegiate synchronized skating team consists of 12-20 skaters.
-Skaters must be enrolled in a university, college or degree program as full-time students, and each member must have passed the U.S. Figure Skating juvenile moves in the field test.
+Skaters must be enrolled in a university, college or degree program as full-time students, and each member must have passed the U.S. Figure Skating bronze skating skills test.
 Collegiate synchronized skating teams can compete at qualifying competitions with the opportunity to advance and compete at the collegiate level in the U.S. Synchronized Skating Championships.

 Follow us on Instagram!